Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ## Reviewing the results

 Let's run the application to review the results of our hard work.
-If you open details of an existing sales order, and click *New* on the *Details* tab, the following screen will appear.
+If you open the details of an existing sales order and click *New* on the *Details* tab, the following screen will appear.

 ![Computed fields](img11/computed-fields.png)

-Notice how the view title has been updated, and includes the number of the current sales order.
-The fields are laid out in two columns, and include a *Subcategory* to help you select a *Product*.
+Notice how the view title has been updated and includes the number of the current sales order.
+The fields are laid out in two columns and include a *Subcategory* to help you select a *Product*.

-Once you select a *Product*, the readonly *Unit Price* field will show the price, and the *Special Offer* list will be updated with applicable special offers.
+Once you select a *Product*, the read-only *Unit Price* field will show the price, and the *Special Offer* list will be updated with applicable special offers.
 Selecting a special offer will update the calculated *Unit Price Discount* value that is displayed as %.

-Finally, changing the *Product*, *Order Qty* or *Special Offer* will trigger recalculation of the *Line Total* value.
+Finally, changing the *Product*, *Order Qty* or *Special Offer* will trigger a recalculation of the *Line Total* value.